Kuru Kuru Kururin: Gameplay

 The game starts with simple training levels, in which players are told how to play and how to get around the first corners.
 After that, there are three levels in each stage, which get progressively harder and longer.
 The obstacles and the look of the levels (ice, cave, machine, etc.) vary between stages.
 Taking damage incurs a time penalty, and losing all lives results in failing the level, requiring the player to restart the level from the beginning.
 Beginners can play the levels on Easy mode, where the stick is only half of its usual size.
+For each world, the final level contains one of Kururin's siblings that can be obtained with the Helirin.
+Upon being collected, they will thank Kururin and return to their family.

 There is a mode called Challenge mode, which is a collection of smaller levels, usually involving only one or two corners or objects to dodge.

 Plot

-The story begins when Kururin's brothers and sisters go missing, and it is up to him to find them.
-Kururin is initially unsure that he is up to the task because he has never left his home world before.
-Being the adventurous and helpful fellow he is, Kururin agrees to rescue his lost family.
-Teacher Hare trains Kururin in the art of controlling the Helirin, a stick-shaped helicopter that has a slow-spinning propeller.
-Piloting the Helirin through the different worlds will be a difficult task, but using Teacher Hare's valuable lessons, Kururin bravely sets out on his adventure to rescue his lost family.
+When on a walk one day, Kururin's mother loses track of her kids, leading them to be scattered across ten different worlds.
+Kururin, the eldest of the family, is told by his mother that his brothers and sisters went missing, and it is up to him to find them.
+Kururin is initially unsure that he is up to the task since he has never left his home world before, but he eventually agrees to rescue his lost family.
+He is taught by Teacher Hare, a rabbit who trains Kururin in the art of controlling the Helirin, a stick-shaped helicopter that has a slow-spinning propeller.
+After completing Teacher Hare's lessons, Kururin is given some final advice before setting off on his journey.

 Development

-Kuru Kuru Kururin was developed by the Japanese company Eighting and first announced at the Nintendo Space World 2000.
+Concept artwork of the titular Kururin illustrated by Yōichi Kotabe.

+Kuru Kuru Kururin was developed by the Japanese company Eighting, who had previously developed the Bloody Roar series.
+This was Eighting's first video game created in partnership with Nintendo.
+While Eighting had previously worked on multiple arcade video games, employees at the company desired to create a game that was easier to play, citing Tetris as a key inspiration.
+Director Masato Toyoshima recalled a memory of him carrying long tables whenever he moved apartments, attempting to maneuver the table through the corners of rooms.
+Since he remembered feeling satisfied after successfully accomplishing these tasks, Toyoshima wondered if he could convert this aspect of his life into a video game concept.
+A draft was pitched to Hiroshi Sato of Nintendo, who found Toyoshima's idea of a spinning stick interesting, but claimed his colleagues at Nintendo didn't understand the appeal at the time.
+In their pitch, Eighting described themselves as developers over thirty years old, since they were not the target demographic for the game, but wanted to create something that an older audience could also enjoy.